smack0007/WasmImageProcessing/docs/blog.md

 ```

 [Module.cwrap][cwrap] is the function we exposed in the compile
 command via `EXPORTED_RUNTIME_METHODS`.
-It helps us create these
+It helps us create bindings
-bindings and takes 3 arguments:
+from JavaScript to WASM and takes 3 arguments:

 1. The function name.
 2. The return type.